Euthanasia and assisted suicide in Australia: Organisations

 The euthanasia advocacy group YourLastRight.com is the peak organisation nationally representing the "Dying with Dignity" associations of Queensland, New South Wales, Victoria and Tasmania, as well as the South Australian Voluntary Euthanasia Society (SAVES), the Western Australian Voluntary Euthanasia Society (WAVES) and the Northern Territory Voluntary Euthanasia Society (NTVES).

 Exit International is an Australian euthanasia advocacy group founded by Philip Nitschke.
 Other Australian groups include Christians Supporting Choice for Voluntary Euthanasia and Doctors for Voluntary Euthanasia Choice.

 Australian institutions and organisations that oppose the legalisation of euthanasia include the Australian Medical Association, HOPE, Right to Life Australia and the Australian Catholic Church.
-A contemporary catholic viewpoint is available in a 2020 moral compass style document, expanding on the theme of the parable of the Good Samaritan.
+A contemporary Catholic viewpoint is available in a 2020 moral compass style document, expanding on the theme of the parable of the Good Samaritan.

+Decriminalisation of euthanasia in Australia is supported by multiple political parties such as the Australian Greens, the Fusion Party, the Libertarian Party, and Reason Australia.
+Though it is usually a conscience vote for the major parties such as the Australian Labor Party and the Liberal/National Coalition.